jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     *   Note: A calibration file should consist of two columns in csv format.
         The first column is the input value and the second the output value.
+        Any header lines should have # as the first character (e.g. "#distance,ms" for the calibration file used here)

 #.
 The "Cal. input key" selection menu lists all the available keys in the profile
     header.
 For this time resolved data, the calibration is done by the position of the beam on the microfluidic mixer.
-Select the "x" key in the menu, which gives the x position of the mixer.
+Select the "x" header key in the menu, which gives the x position of the mixer.

 #.
 The "Cal. output key" field is the name that the calibrated point will be
     saved with in the profile header.
-Enter "time"
+Enter "time".

 #.
 The "Cal offset" field allows you to provide an offset value that will be
     added to the value from the profile header (i.e. cal_val = f(input_val+offset)).